Luigian/Heredity/README.md

 Finally, `PROBS["mutation"]` is the probability that a gene mutates from being the gene in question to not being that gene, and vice versa.
 If a mother has two versions of the gene, for example, and therefore passes one on to her child, there’s a 1% chance it mutates into not being the target gene anymore.
 Conversely, if a mother has no versions of the gene, and therefore does not pass it onto her child, there’s a 1% chance it mutates into being the target gene.
 It’s therefore possible that even if neither parent has any copies of the gene in question, their child might have 1 or even 2 copies of the gene.

-Ultimately, the probabilities we calculate are based on these values in PROBS.
+Ultimately, the probabilities we calculate are based on these values in `PROBS`.

 Now, in the `main` function, the function first loads data from a file into a dictionary `people`. `people` maps each person’s name to another dictionary containing information about them: including their name, their mother (if one is listed in the data set), their father (if one is listed in the data set), and whether they are observed to have the trait in question (`True` if they do, `False` if they don’t, and `None` if we don’t know).